Sleepy Princess in the Demon Castle: Anime

 An anime television series adaptation was announced in Weekly Shōnen Sunday in September 2019.
 The series was animated by Doga Kobo and directed by Mitsue Yamazaki, with Yoshiko Nakamura handling series composition and Ai Kikuchi designing the characters.
 Yukari Hashimoto composed the series' music.
 The series ran for 12 episodes from October 6 to December 22, 2020, on TV Tokyo, AT-X, and BS TV Tokyo.
-(Note: TV Tokyo listed the series premiere at 26:00 on October 5, 2020, which is October 6 at 2:00 a.m.)
-Inori Minase performed the opening theme "Kaimin!
+(Note: TV Tokyo listed the series premiere on October 5 at 26:00, effectively October 6 at 2:00 a.m.
+JST) Inori Minase performed the opening theme "Kaimin!
 Anmin!
-Syalist Seikatsu" (快眠！安眠！スヤリスト生活), while ORESAMA performed the ending theme "Gimmme!".
+Syalist Seikatsu" (快眠！安眠！スヤリスト生活), while Oresama performed the ending theme "Gimmme!".

 Funimation acquired the series and streamed it on its website in North America and the British Isles.
 On February 21, 2021, Funimation announced the series would receive an English dub, with the first episode premiering the next day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 In Southeast Asia and South Asia, the anime is licensed by Muse Communication, and released on Bilibili in Southeast Asia.
 The series premiered on Animax Asia on May 12, 2021.